ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

   To check that the ldmsd daemon is connected running please run ``ps auwx | grep ldmsd | grep -v grep``, ``ldms_ls -h <host-name> -x sock -p <port-number> -a none -v`` or ``cat /tmp/darshan_stream_store.log``.
 Where <host-name> is the node where the LDMS daemon exists and <port-number> is the port it is listening on.

-Test The Darshan-LDMS Integrated Code
+Test The Darshan-LDMS Integrated Code (Multi Node)
 ---------------------------
 This section gives step by step instructions on how to test the Darshan-LDMS Integrated code (i.e. darshanConnector) by executing a simple test application provided by Darshan.